mjul/rust-graphql-juniper-lab/README.md

-# rust-graphql-juniper-lab
+# Rust GraphQL with Juniper Lab
-Creating a GraphQL library with Juniper
+Creating a GraphQL application in Rust with Juniper.